ayrna/orca/doc/orca-tutorial-2.md

               0.535714

 ```
 The results have not improved in this specific case.
 The static method `DataSet.standarizeData(train,test)` transform the training and test datasets and return a copy where all the input variables have zero mean and unit standard deviation.
-There are other preprocessing methods in the `DataSet` class which delete constant input attributes or non numeric attributes:
+There are other pre-processing methods in the `DataSet` class which delete constant input attributes or non numeric attributes:
 ```Matlab
 >> [train,test] = DataSet.deleteConstantAtributes(train,test);
 >> [train,test] = DataSet.standarizeData(train,test);